Florida State Road 417: Route description

-Although SR 417 is signed north-south throughout its entire route, it runs east-west between Celebration and CR 15.
-After the latter road, it runs north-south through the rest of its route.
+Although SR 417 is signed north–south throughout its entire route, it runs east–west between Celebration and CR 15.
+After the latter road, it runs north–south through the rest of its route.

 The Southern Connector as well as the beltway begins at an interchange with I-4 in Celebration.
 This section, run by Florida's Turnpike Enterprise is 6.4 mi, extending to the International Drive interchange.

 Between the International Drive interchange and the Orange–Seminole county line, the tollway is known as the Central Florida GreeneWay, and is operated by CFX.

 The Seminole Expressway section of the tollway begins at the county line.
 This section, also run by Florida's Turnpike Enterprise is 17 mi, extends to an interchange with I-4 in Sanford at the end of the beltway.

 Tolls

 There are six mainline toll plazas on the tollway and have at least one express lane dedicated to E-Pass/SunPass for electronic toll collection (ETC), which do not require motorists to stop at a booth, as well as lanes dedicated to cash collection.
 The Celebration toll plaza has one ETC lane, and all of the others have at least two ETC lanes.
 The ramp toll plazas have a lane dedicated to ETC and exact change only, with no change provided.

 While both E-Pass and SunPass are accepted at all interchanges along the toll road, portions maintained by CFX are signed as E-Pass and portions maintained by FTE are signed as SunPass.

-The current toll rates took effect in July 2012.

 History

 Phase I: The Eastern Beltway

 The first phase of SR 417, then termed the Eastern Beltway, extended from what was the east end of the East–West Expressway northward to SR 426 (Aloma Avenue) in Seminole County.
 It allowed commuters to bypass the crowded Semoran Boulevard, as well as give expressway access to the University of Central Florida.

-The OOCEA began construction of phase I in July 1987 and the road was opened to the public on December 16, 1988 at a cost of $105 million, with $35 million being spent on acquiring the right-of-way for the 6 mi route.
+The OOCEA began construction of phase I in July 1987 and the road was opened to the public on December 16, 1988, at a cost of $105 million, with $35 million being spent on acquiring the right-of-way for the 6 mi route.